stanfordLINQS/Qubit-Discovery/README.md

 ## Introduction

 Qubit-Discovery is a set of software tools to perform gradient-based optimization of superconducting qubits using the [`SQcircuit`](https://github.com/stanfordLINQS/SQcircuit) Python package.
-It provides a Python package `qubit_discovery` implementing loss functions and optimization algorithms, and a set of scripts using it in a reproducible workflow for multiple optimization runs.
+It provides a Python package `qubit_discovery` implementing loss functions and optimization algorithms, and a set of scripts using it in a reproducible workflow for parallelized optimization runs.

 With these tools, superconducting qubits can be optimized over the values of their elements for metrics such as decoherence time, anharmonicity, qubit frequency, or other user-defined targets.